jjohns60/HistoricalSnowAnalysis/README.md

-# Sample Project
+# Historical Snow Analysis

-This is as an example on how teams can structure their project repositories.
-Thanks to Lindsey Heagey and Joachim Meyer for the template!
+This project deals with analyzing and downloading snow data

 ## Files